top of page

 Fans 3

-As with any Florida League team, the weather is a big deterrent for the average fan attending a game – it’s either going to be really hot or really rainy on any given day.
+As with any Florida League team, the weather is a big deterrent for the average fan attending a game – it’s either going to be hot or rainy on any given day.
 That said, the fans in Lakeland do turn out on weekends and for evening games, and a loyal contingent of locals have embraced the team.
-In addition, the design of Joker Marchant Stadium helps amplify the cheering sounds, making it seem a lot more packed than it might actually be.
+In addition, the design of Joker Marchant Stadium helps amplify the crowd noise, making it seem a lot more packed than it might be.
+Games usually also feature a large contingent of families, with young fans and youth baseball and softball players making up a big part of the crowd on many game days.

 Access 4

-To get to Tigertown, I-4 is the best bet; exit 33 on I-4 will drop you off just a few miles north of the stadium.
+To get to the home of the Flying Tigers, I-4 is the best bet; exit 33 on I-4 will drop you off just a few miles north of the stadium.
 From here, drive south on Lakeland Hills Blvd and Joker Marchant Stadium will be right outside your car window.
 On-site parking is plentiful, and signage on the highway helps direct you to the right exit when driving by.

 Return on Investment 4

-Ticket prices for Flying Tigers games begin at $9 and go up to $12, which is pretty standard for ticket pricing in the Florida State League.
+Ticket prices for Flying Tigers games begin at $10 and go up to $14, which is pretty standard for ticket pricing in the Florida State League.
 For the price of admission, however, you get to see MiLB in a beautiful facility in a beautiful location.
-With concessions prices relatively inexpensive as well, the Flying Tigers provide the perfect opportunity for a family to visit a minor league ballpark that isn’t a nightmare to get to, and is relatively close to two of Florida’s biggest cities.
+With concessions prices relatively inexpensive as well, the Flying Tigers provide the perfect opportunity for a family to visit a minor league ballpark that isn’t a nightmare to get to and is relatively close to two of Florida’s biggest cities.
+But perhaps the biggest saver in Lakeland is the free parking, available to all fans for all games during the season.

 Extras 3